 Massive (£400 million pa), unsustainable hearing damage claims demonstrate that current PPE-dominated noise risk reduction programmes have not worked.
 Period.
-For a health risk that is 100% preventable.
+Noise-Induced Hearing Loss (NIHL) is a preventable plague that has not been prevented.
+It's time to learn why.
 It's time to stop people from suffering unnecessary hearing damage by changing the way risk is managed.

 HSE research (report RR720) proved that hearing protection is very often ineffective.
 The assumption that PPE is a reliable “solution” to hearing damage risk problems is simply untrue.
 This assumption has left many personnel at risk and companies open to claims if their hearing conservation policy was based on issuing PPE to affected personnel.
 There is a solution.
 Hearing risk management programmes can be updated to reduce risk dramatically at negligible or no cost - or even at a profit as the revised best practice will often cost less than current expenditure.

 How to update your noise risk management programme to Nil NIHL >